Approval-Based Apportionment

-\begin{definition} A committee $\W : \P \rightarrow \mathbb{N}$ provides \emph{extended justified representation (EJR)} for a \pa election $(\N,\P,\A,k)$ if there is no subset $S \subseteq \N$ of voters such that $\bigcap_{i \in S} A_i \neq \emptyset$ and $\sum_{p \in \A_i} W(p) < q(S)$ for all $i \in S$. \end{definition}
+\begin{definition} A committee $\W : \P \rightarrow \mathbb{N}$ provides \emph{extended justified representation (EJR)} for a \pa election $(\N,\P,\A,k)$ if there is no subset $S \subseteq \N$ of voters such that $\bigcap_{i \in S} A_i \neq \emptyset$ and $u_i(W) < q(S)$ for all $i \in S$. \end{definition}

-In words, EJR requires that for every voter group $S$ with a commonly approved party, at least one voter of the group should be represented by $q(S)$ many candidates.
-A \pa rule is said to \emph{satisfy EJR} if it only produces committees providing~EJR\@.
+In words, EJR requires that for every voter group $S$ with a commonly approved party, at least one voter of the group must approve at least $q(S)$ committee members.
+A \pa rule is said to \emph{satisfy EJR} if it only produces committees providing~EJR.

 We can obtain a stronger representation axiom by removing the requirement of a commonly approved party.